reasonml-old/reason-react/documentation.md

 let createElement ::foo ::bar=? ::children => wrapProps {foo, bar, children} ::children;
 ```

 Note that Reason functions can have default values and be optional.
 This maps well to ReactJS' defaultProps and optional props.
-There's no (need for a) special Rehydrate API for these use-cases. `::bar=?` means `bar` is an `option whateverTypeBarIs`.
+There's no (need for a) special Reason-React API for these use-cases. `::bar=?` means `bar` is an `option whateverTypeBarIs`.

 **Tips: if your component doesn't accept any prop**: